MisterDA/Windows-OCaml-Docker/README.md

 # Dockerfiles for OCaml on Windows

 The images are based on servercore, as the Cygwin installer requires at least servercore.
-Only Windows 10.
+Only Windows 20H2.

-- `Dockerfile.full`: a fully-fledged image of OCaml that contains:
+- `Dockerfile`: a fully-fledged image of OCaml that contains:
   + CygSymPathy;
   + Cygwin;
   + OCaml for Windows (fdopen's fork of the OCaml mingw-w64 port),